cefasgarciapereira/travelling-salesman/README.md

 ## Output ##

-The output must be written to a text file and must contain the sum of the distances and a sequence of numbers, representing the order in which the cities were visited.
-Always start this sequence with the city 1.
+The output is written to a text file and contains the sum of the distances and a sequence of numbers, representing the order in which the cities were visited.
+It always start this sequence with the city 1.

-Example (four cities):
-3200.00
-1 2 3 4

 | Example (four cities) |
 | --------------------- |